Chiel-CBTC/test-playground/README.md

 - All `.auth/` directories are gitignored to keep credentials safe
 - Always use `--` before additional flags when running tests through npm scripts
 - **Tests run headless with 6 parallel workers by default** for maximum speed
-- Use headed mode (`test:action:headed`) to see browser during execution
+- Use headed mode (`test:action-ecom:headed`) to see browser during execution
-- Use serial mode (`test:action:serial`) when debugging specific issues
+- Use serial mode (`test:action-ecom:serial`) when debugging specific issues
-- The `clients/_template/` directory provides a starting point for adding new clients
+- The `projects/_template/` directory provides a starting point for adding new clients
 - Each client can have its own base URL, authentication flow, and test data